Your Appraisal Came Back Low — Here's How to Fight It

 If they got your square footage wrong, they'll usually fix it.
 If you disagree with their choice of comparable sales, that's harder to win.
 They might argue their comparables are just as valid as yours.

-The strongest ROV requests combine both.
+The strongest ROV requests combine both — and our ROV letter template shows you how to structure all of it in one document.
 Point out factual errors first.
 Then present better comparable sales as supporting evidence.

 That's why it's crucial to get your ROV request right the first time.